ivangfr/springboot-graphql-databases/README.md

   docker-compose up -d
   ```

-- Wait a bit until all containers are Up (healthy).
-You can check their status running
+- Wait for containers to be with status `running (healthy)`.
+To check it, run
   ```
   docker-compose ps
   ```